1994 United States Senate election in Massachusetts: Campaign

 By early October, Kennedy was ahead by 49 to 44 percent in a Boston Globe poll.
 In their first televised debate, held at Faneuil Hall on October 25, Kennedy came out charging with his aging, but still booming, voice; regarding the Ampad deal, he said to Romney: "I don't know why you wouldn't meet with the strikers with that flimflam deal of yours out there in Indiana."
 Romney charged that Kennedy had benefited from a real-estate deal that had been done on a no-bid basis, but Kennedy responded with a rehearsed line: "Mr. Romney, the Kennedys are not in public service to make money.
 We have paid too high a price in our commitment to the public service of this country."
 Each candidate was asked to discuss one of their own failings.
 In a dramatic moment, Kennedy indirectly referred to his personal problems, and acknowledged that he was "painfully aware" that on such occasions, he had let his supporters down.
 By contrast, Romney mentioned work for several local charities he was engaged with on a near daily basis.
 When the moderator reminded him of the question, Romney responded: "I guess what I regret is that I'm not able to provide even more help for those less fortunate than myself...
 I wish I could do even more."
 Kennedy won this key debate, as he re-connected with his traditional bases of support: Two polls of voters conducted afterwards both showed Kennedy as the victor in the debate.
 One post-debate October general election poll showed Kennedy leading 50 percent to 32, and another by 56 to 36 percent.
 A second debate, held two days later at Holyoke Community College, focused more on policy details, and lacked the intensity of the first one; Romney failed to gain any traction from it.

 Polling

 Results

-In the November general election, despite a bad national year for Democrats overall, Kennedy easily won re-election, by a 58 percent to 41 percent margin, the closest re-election race of his career and the only such contest where Kennedy failed to capture at least 60% of the vote; only his initial victory in the 1962 special election was closer.
+In the November general election, despite a bad national year for Democrats overall, Kennedy easily won re-election, by a 58% to 41% margin, the closest re-election race of his career and the only such contest where Kennedy failed to capture at least 60% of the vote; only his initial victory in the 1962 special election was closer.